A Letter from Fr. Davies on his Sabbatical

 A Pilgrimage For the Parish

 While Fr.
-Davies is on sabbatical, The Rev. Whitney Rice and the congregation of St. Francis In-The-Fields will simultaneously engage in a renewal program centered around the theme of pilgrimage.
+Davies is on sabbatical, an interim priest from the Diocese and the congregation of St. Francis In-The-Fields will simultaneously engage in a renewal program centered around the theme of pilgrimage.

 Not unlike Fr.
 Davies’ visits to World Heritage Sites, the congregation will take daytrips to ‘Faith Heritage Sites’ in Indiana, including the Mosque at the Islamic Society of North America in Plainfield, the Buddhist Cultural Center in Bloomington, a Jewish Temple in Indianapolis, the St. Meinrad Archabbey in St. Meinrad, and the New Harmony Settlement in New Harmony.